sagelga/trashmelody/README.md

 </table>

 <hr>
-<p align="center"> This game is a part of a project of Object Oriented Prorgramming in Faculty of Information Technology Ladkrabang</p>
+<p align="center"> This game is a part of a project of Object Oriented Prorgramming (06016211) in Information Technology, King Mongkut Institute of Technology Ladkrabang<br>@2017 Kunanon Srisuntiroj and teams ALL RIGHTS RESERVED.
+Everything in this game that is similar to real world is pure coincidence. </p>

+<p>Please see <a href="LICENSE.md">Legal Terms</a>for more information about Apache License</p>